elakito/misc-xml/README.md

 There is a dedicated package for testing and comparing its performance at [https://github.com/elakito/testzone/tree/master/tests/camel_xmltokenize_comaprison](https://github.com/elakito/testzone/tree/master/tests/camel_xmltokenize_comaprison)

-A slightly modified version of these input transformers have been contributed to Apache Camel with [CAMEL-10070](https://issues.apache.org/jira/browse/CAMEL-10070)
+A slightly modified version of XMLStreamReaderInputStream and XMLStreamReaderReader have been contributed to Apache Camel with [CAMEL-10070](https://issues.apache.org/jira/browse/CAMEL-10070)